Burma

 200 Division (Tai An-lan; at Toungoo)

-A triangular division, and the only motorized division in the entire Chinese army in 1940.
+A triangular division, about 8500 men strong, and the only motorized division in the entire Chinese army in 1940.

 6 Army (Kan Li-chu; in eastern Burma)